SundousKanaan/Close-Captions/README.md

 Approaching design for individuals with disabilities is largely an unexplored realm, where nonsense can serve as a valuable tool for delving into the unfamiliar.
 Moreover, it brings an element of enjoyment to the process.

 ### my work
+When it comes to Marie, who has been deaf since birth, I approached the task with the awareness that she doesn't experience the sensations tied to sound—their intensity or emotional expression.
+Consequently, I made a conscious effort to convey everything visually, ensuring it wouldn't pose any inconvenience.
+My aim was to offer a viewing experience that deviates from the conventional style, one that is imbued with a distinct flavor, encompassing emotions and clarity that might otherwise be absent.

 ---